 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-As a result, the furnace runs constantly in order to maintain a desired temperature within your home.
+One-stage furnaces have a single stage motor and operate either at full power or not at all.
+This means that the furnace runs constantly in order to maintain a desired level of comfort at home.

-Make Your Furnace Installation Appointment with Olde Towne Heating & Air Today
+Arrange Your Furnace Install Appointment with Olde Towne Heating & Air Today

 Modern furnace technology can be confusing.
-That’s why Olde Towne Heating & Air experts are here to help with a no-cost, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget before helping you find the ideal solution.
-Get in touch with us at to get started today!
+That’s why Olde Towne Heating & Air professionals are here to help with a free, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the ideal solution.
+Call us at 843-485-0967 to get started today!